major macro economic indicators

 - Well-diversified industry

 - Sensitive fiscal position

 - Infrastructure bottlenecks

-- High cost of production (wages, energy, logistics, credit) harming competitiveness
+- High costs of production (wages, energy, logistics, credit) that harm competitiveness

 - Shortage of qualified labour, inadequate education system